hashicorp/terraform-aws-terraform-enterprise/test/README.md

 The directories in here are considered Terraform Test Modules (TTM).
 These TTM directories are used in our continuous integration process using GitHub Actions.

-These tests also leverage an external Terraform Enterprise workspace to allow maintainers to run and audit contributions to this repository.
+These tests also leverage Terraform Cloud workspaces to allow maintainers to run and audit contributions to this repository.

 ## Tools and commands